fl4p/batmon-ha/README.md

   address, just put any random characters, start the add-on and you'll find a list of visible Bluetooth devices in the add-on log.
 * Set MQTT user and password.
 MQTT broker is usually `core-mosquitto`.
 * `concurrent_sampling` tries to read all BMSs at the same time (instead of a serial read one after another).
 This can increase sampling rate for more timely-accurate data.
-Might cause Bluetooth connection issues.
+Might cause Bluetooth connection issues if `keep_alive` is disabled.
 * `keep_alive` will never close the bluetooth connection.
 Use for higher sampling rate.
 You will not be able to connect to the BMS from your phone anymore while the add-on is running.
+* `sample_period` is the time in seconds to wait between BMS reads.
+Small periods generate more data points per time.
 ## Links

 * [dalybms: similar add-on](https://github.com/MindFreeze/dalybms)